Table of contents

 |This information has been updated to reflect recent scientific research as of May 2021.|

-Introduction (Part 1 of Is blood pressure genetic?)
+What is High Blood Pressure?
+(Part 1 of Is high blood pressure genetic?)

 High blood pressure, or hypertension, is a medical condition in which the blood pressure of the arterial vascular system is chronically elevated.
 Eventually, the force of the blood against artery walls causes additional damage.
 When measuring blood pressure, the top number is defined as systolic blood pressure and measures the pressure in your arteries when your heart pumps blood.
 The bottom number is diastolic pressure, which measures the pressure in your arteries in between beats.